 Our major and minor programs are flexible enough to allow students with diverse interests to align their mathematical experience with their ultimate goals, or with a second major.
-Students who complete MAT 295-296-397 and MAT 331 with excellent grades are encouraged to consider mathematics as their major or minor.
+Students who complete MAT 295-296-397 and MAT 331 with excellent grades are encouraged to consider one of the majors described on this page.

 A student who plans to take any course in mathematics should take the Mathematics Placement Examination (instructions).
 The placement exam tests the student's background in algebra, trigonometry, analytic geometry, and some topics of calculus.
 The exam scores are reported to the student's academic advisor who helps with course selection.